stocker88/nextjswebsite/_posts/compoundinterest.md

 You don’t need $100k income to be a millionaire.

-You would be surprised how many high income earners making +$100k have no money management skills.
+You would be surprised to know how many high income earners making +$100k aare living paycheck to paycheck because they have no money management skills.

 They only know how to spend: that's it.